Childbirth Educator Training

 • Birthing Justice: Black Women, Pregnancy and Childbirth Edited by Julia Chinyere Oparah and Alicia Bonaparte

-Cancellation requests made prior to the release of the online modules are eligible for a full refund minus a $100 processing fee.
+• Cancellation requests made at least 30 calendar days before the first day of the workshop are eligible for a full refund, minus a $150 processing fee.

-Once the online modules are open and students are given access, any cancellations made less than 30 days before the start of class are NOT eligible for a refund.
+• Cancellation requests made less than 30 calendar days before the start of the class are not eligible for a refund.